 Maintenance - Juvenile Fish Facilities.

 3.2.1.
 Scheduled Maintenance.
 Scheduled maintenance of juvenile facilities is conducted throughout the year.
-Long-term maintenance or modifications of facilities, which require extended out of service periods, are conducted during the winter maintenance period (December 16–March 24).
-During fish passage season, parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.
+Long-term maintenance or modifications of facilities, which require extended out of service periods, are conducted during the winter maintenance period (December 16–March 24*). [*NOTE: in 2020, bypass operations will begin March 1, as described in sections 2.3.1 and 2.3.2] During fish passage season, parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.